unit8co/darts/INSTALL.md

 please let us know about them by opening an issue or by updating this file and opening a PR.

 Below are the necessary instructions to create and configure the environment:
-- Start by installing conda with miniforge : `brew install miniforge`
+- Start by installing conda (e.g., with miniforge : `brew install miniforge`).
 - Create the x_64 environment : `CONDA_SUBDIR=osx-64 conda create -n env_name python=3.9 pip`
 - Activate the created environment: `conda activate env_name`
 - Configure the environment : `conda env config vars set CONDA_SUBDIR=osx-64`